Daniel Rivas (footballer)

-Leonardo Daniel Rivas Conge, known as Daniel Rivas (born December 6, 2001) is a Paraguayan footballer who plays as a left back for AVS in the Primeira Liga.
+Leonardo Daniel Rivas Conge, known as Daniel Rivas (born December 6, 2001) is a Paraguayan professional footballer who plays as a left-back for Liga Portugal 2 club AVS.

 Club career

 Daniel Rivas developed through the youth ranks of Club Cerro Porteño.
 He made his debut in the Paraguayan Primera División on July 13, 2019, in a 2–0 victory for Cerro Porteño against Deportivo Santaní.
 He won the Apertura 2020 and the Clausura 2021 with Cerro Porteño.

 In 2024, he was loaned to Nacional for a season.
 In 2025, he returned to Cerro.

 In July 2025, Rivas signed with AVS Futebol SAD of Primeira Liga, the first division of Portugal.

 International career

 Rivas was part of the Paraguay U23 squad that won the 2024 South American Pre-Olympic Tournament held in Venezuela.
-He also played in all four of Paraguay’s matches at the Paris 2024 Olympic Games.
+He also played in all four of Paraguay's matches at the Paris 2024 Olympic Games.

 In September 2024, he received his first call-up to the senior national team due to the injury of Santiago Arzamendia, to play in the 2026 FIFA World Cup qualification (CONMEBOL) against Uruguay and Brazil.